goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 A version of `ros2 web bridge` is installed in the Autoware.Auto ade image.

-If only perception is required, then this version may be used:
+If only perception is required, then this version may be used.
+In a new terminal window, run:

 ```
 $ ade enter